outtieTV/guides/2009scape/2009scape-configuration.md

 **Type:** Path
 **Default:** `@data/logs`
+**Recommended:** Keep on persistent storage
-**Requires restart:** Yes
+**Restart required:** Yes

 ### Description

-Specifies where server log files are stored.
+Specifies where server log files are written.

-With:
+With the default:

 ```ini
 data_path = "data"
 ```

-this becomes:
+the path resolves to:

 ```text
 data/logs